 The remuneration paid to all Key management Personnel was in accordance withremuneration policy adopted by the company.

-The Company has put in place a policy on Anti Sexual harassment policy.
-No complaintshave been received under this policy during the period
+The Company has put in place internal policy on Anti Sexual Harassment.
+No complaintshave been received under this policy during the year.

-26. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE AND OUTGO:
+26. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE AND OUTGO

 Particulars relating to conservation of energy and technology absorption stipulatedunder Section 134(3)(m) of the Companies Act 2013 read with Rule 8 of The Companies(Accounts) Rules 2014 is not applicable to the company.
 The company does not have anyforeign exchange earnings and expenditure.

 Pursuant to the provisions of Section 204 of the Companies Act 2013 and The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed M/s.
-VKM & Associates.
-(CP No.:4279 FCS: 5023) Company Secretaries toundertake the secretarial audit of the company.
-The Secretarial Audit Report is annexedherewith as Annexure IV.
+VKM & Associates (CP No.:4279 FCS: 5023) Company Secretaries toundertake the secretarial audit of the company.
+The Secretarial Audit Report is annexedherewith as Annexure III.
 The observations in the said report are self-explanatoryand no further comments/explanations are called for.

 As required under Regulation 34(2)(e) of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 and listing regulations of Stock Exchanges the ManagementDiscussion and Analysis Report is enclosed as a part of this report.